DiegoAvena/TheUniverseDatabase/README.md

 - Record Deletion
     Shows these options to the user:

-    -Delete a planet
+    - Delete a planet
-        -Will bring up the window needed to delete a planet -Delete a star
+        - Will bring up the window needed to delete a planet
+    - Delete a star
-        -Will bring up the window needed to delete a star -Delete a galaxy
+        - Will bring up the window needed to delete a star
+    - Delete a galaxy
-        -Will bring up the window needed to delete a galaxy -Delete an evolutionary stage
+        - Will bring up the window needed to delete a galaxy
+    - Delete an evolutionary stage
-        -Will bring up the window needed to delete an evolutionary stage -Delete a galaxy type
+        - Will bring up the window needed to delete an evolutionary stage
+    - Delete a galaxy type
-        -Will bring up the window needed to delete a galaxy type -Delete a moon
+        - Will bring up the window needed to delete a galaxy type
+    - Delete a moon
-        -Will bring up the window needed to delete a moon -Delete a planetary system
+        - Will bring up the window needed to delete a moon
+    - Delete a planetary system
-        -Will bring up the window needed to delete a planetary system -Delete a moon discoverer
+        - Will bring up the window needed to delete a planetary system
+    - Delete a moon discoverer
-        -Will bring up the window needed to delete a moon discoverer -Delete a galaxy discoverer
+        - Will bring up the window needed to delete a moon discoverer
+    - Delete a galaxy discoverer
-        -Will bring up the window needed to delete a galaxy discoverer
+        - Will bring up the window needed to delete a galaxy discoverer

     For more information on how to navigate a more specific deletion manager that appears after selecting one of these options, see the image called: